 The premise doesn't sound too bad.
 In fact, the way it handles the romance plot is pretty unique.
 It isn't just simply your typical boy meets girl and then they eventually confess, blah blah; there's a lot more to it than that.
 It focuses more on Kousei's development as a result of Kaori's carefree happy-go-lucky personality.
 The story is told primarily in Kousei's point of view, and likewise the plot revolves somewhat around him.
 Other characters do get screen time as well, though, and occasionally we do hear their take on things too.

 A big thing that really makes the story stand out (in the first half, particularly) is how it portrays the music.
 Why do we play music?
 Who are you playing for?
 What message are you trying to convey?
 Music isn't just there to pleasure your ears, it's used as a tool to speak from the heart.
 Who you are as a person, what you've gone through, and what you strive for are all expressed in how you play music.
 The notes may be the same, but the feel of the song can vastly vary with the way people play it.
 In other words, you take the music and make it your own.
-The way this narrative and message is pushed is rather distinct and effective in my eyes, and it was one of the few things that kept me captivated throughout the series.
+The way this narrative and message are pushed is rather distinct and effective in my eyes, and it was one of the few things that kept me captivated throughout the series.